lilyhe123/lilyhe123.github.io/content/posts/quotes-by-carl-jung.md

 > Knowing your own darkness is the best method for dealing with the darknesses of other people.

-> The meeting of two personalities is like the contact of two chemical substances: if there is any reaction, both are transformed.

-> There is no coming to consciousness without pain.

 > As far as we can discern, the sole purpose of human existence is to kindle a light of meaning in the darkness of mere being.

 > We cannot change anything until we accept it.
 Condemnation does not liberate, it oppresses.